scylladb/scylladb/docs/operating-scylla/procedures/tips/benchmark-tips.rst

 The compaction settings can make a huge difference.

 * Use the following :ref:`Compaction Strategy Matrix <CSM1>` to use the correct compaction strategy for your workload.
 * ICS is an incremental compaction strategy that combines the low space amplification of LCS with the low write amplification of STCS.
-It is **only** available with Scylla Enterprise.
+It is **only** available with ScyllaDB Enterprise.
 * If you have time series data, the TWCS should be used.

 Read more about :doc:`Compaction Strategies </architecture/compaction/compaction-strategies>`